Cinnagitty/Cinnacord/README.md

 # Cinnacord
-a modified version of discord
+a modified version of discord for mobile